pvial00/RedDye/README.md

 # Cryptanalysis
 Under a known plaintext attack knowing the first 32 bytes of the plaintext or plaintext equal to the length of the key.  k[] can be recalculated and the message decrypted.

+There is no known bias in a ciphertext only attack and the output isn't distinguishable from a random output.

 # RedDye Hand Cipher

 *** Coded in Python as the RedDye H4 Cipher